Nikki Craft: 1980s

 In August 1984, Craft was arrested on Herring Cove Beach at Cape Cod National Seashore while protesting the park's public nudity regulations by sunbathing topless, refusing to put on a shirt when contacted by park rangers.
 After the U.S. Attorney's office declined to prosecute the case several months later, she returned to Cape Cod the following July and repeated the challenge, this time in the parking lot of the ranger station.
 She later organized a class action suit funded by the Naturist Society against the federal government, which manages the Seashore.

-Later in the proceedings, she and others withdrew from the case because the Society's attorney had made concessions to the respondents related to clothing requirements for Seashore visitors that included gender distinctions, specifically, the covering of women's breasts.

 In 1986, Craft was arrested in Rochester, New York with six other women who were topless or "shirtfree" in public.
 The case was dismissed on appeal six years later, thus weakening the New York "exposure of a person" state law when pertaining to woman's breasts.

 1990s and onward

-In 1990, Craft opened the Andrea Dworkin Online Library.
-In 1992, Diana E. H. Russell dedicated her book Femicide to Craft.
-In 1997 Dworkin dedicated her book Life and Death to Craft.
-In 2000, Craft and D.A.
-Clarke organized "Feminists for Nader" and campaigned for the Ralph Nader presidential campaign, 2000.

 In 1995, the feminist journal On the Issues published Craft's article entitled "Busting Mister Short-Eyes" about a naturist child rapist sentenced to 30 years in prison, partly as a result of Craft's advocacy.

 In 2001, she protested the War in Afghanistan and called upon other feminists to do the same.
-In 2005, she created the "Hustling the Left" website, criticizing leaders in leftist and progressive movements who published articles, interviews and expressed public cooperation with Larry Flynt and his magazine, Hustler.
-The website took its name from a June 2005 article by feminist activist Aura Bogado, who protested the promotion of Flynt's support by the anti-war group Not in Our Name.
-Craft also runs the "No Status Quo" website.
+Craft has criticized leaders in leftist and progressive movements who published articles, interviews and expressed public cooperation with Larry Flynt and his magazine, Hustler as well as directly attacking Flynt for his magazine publication.